Having the right equipment can make or break you on the paintball battlefield, especially when it comes to ammo.

 8. Proto Primo Paintball Hopper / Loader

-If you are a paintball player who is on a budget, the Proto Primo loader might be the best paintball hopper for you.
+If you are a paintball player who is on a budget, the Proto Primo loader might be the best paintball loader for you.
 The Primo loader will sort and funnel the balls down as you shoot, giving you a consistent vertical feed.
 It requires a little bit of agitation to move the balls around, so an electronic marker would not work with this kind of hopper since there would not be enough movement.
 The Primo has a 200 paintball capacity, just like the rotor-fed hoppers, but you will not need to worry about battery life or a battery indicator showing you that you are low on power.
 The Primo is also a heavier hopper than others available, but for the price, you are getting a reliable gravity-fed hopper.

 Firepower & Accuracy: